dosacat/HappyCharts/README.md

 4. Minimal styling and colours for design.

 Known issues:
-1 Styling issues in the search and dropdown sizing, employee cards.
+1. Styling issues in the search and dropdown sizing, employee cards.
-2 If you search team name in the search bar, the chart will not transform, it only responds to the dropdown.
+2. If you search team name in the search bar, the chart will not transform, it only responds to the dropdown.
-3.Drag and Drop does not work in the chart and does not update data as a result.
+3. Drag and Drop does not work in the chart and does not update data as a result.
-4.Design could better accomodate varying screens.
+4. Design could better accomodate varying screens.

 Notes from me:
 The comments I would not leave in production, comments were there primarily for the reviewer.
 The chart library I used, uses drag and drop in it to allow dragging nodes, however it threw errors when dropping nodes.

 What I could have done better: